 Persons who are judged guilty of fraud have committed gross misconduct and will be dealt with in accordance with the HR Policy on Disciplinary Action.
-Proven allegations of fraud may result in dismissal.
+Where allegations of fraud are upheld they may result in dismissal.
 The process and people involved in deciding on this disciplinary action are set out in section 7 above.